9th April 2016

 There’s lots of fab information here about Swindon’s various manors.
 I was going to quote some bits but the coding on the site won’t allow it.
 So if you’re interested you’ll have to visit it. http://www.british-history.ac.uk/vch/wilts/vol9/pp119-124

-The train now standing … is the Locomotive Broome Manor built in Swindon in 1938
+The train now standing … the Locomotive Broome Manor built in Swindon in 1938

-‘In filthy condition ex GWR 1938 built 7805 Broome Manor is parked at the back of Tyseley shed.
+‘In filthy condition ex GWR 1938 built 7805 Broome Manor lies parked at the back of Tyseley shed.

 Although the back of Tyseley this and a parallel line extended to the main Warwick Rd in Birmingham affording a view of several locomotives that were in steam without the need to trespass.
 The shed had two turntables and these overflow lines were an extension from them.
 7805 had certainly visited the coal drop before being stabled here.’

-Says Lee: ‘This is a negative that I found in an old envelope, I think it was given to me in around 1969.’
+Says Lee: ‘This is a negative that I found in an old envelope, I think someone gave it to me in around 1969.’

 Now to round this off, and despite not being a huge golf fan, I can take pleasure in a novelty song.
 And here we have Bing Crosby and Bob Hope from 1957 and ‘Straight down the Middle’.
 They wish.
 As the man says: Fore!